This unlocks the team password for this workspace. It is not your Procura account password. Format: XXXX-XXXX-XXXX, 12 hex characters with dashes.

 Labor Categories 0

 Defaults are illustrative: replace with STRUXEN's actual rate structure for the engagement type.
-For T&M with fully-burdened ceilings, set OH/G&A/Fee to 0 and the labor rate field on each line carries the full burden.
+For T&M with fully-burdened ceilings, set all three to 0 and let the labor rate field on each line carry the full burden.

 The Price Validity statement tells the client how long they have to accept your price before you can revise it (FAR 52.215-1 typically requires at least 60 calendar days for negotiated proposals).
 The Escalation method controls how rates climb across option years on multi-year contracts.
 Both bake into the cover letter and pricing volume when you click "Regenerate from intake" on the Proposal Response tab.